aviwatgure/CALL_CENTER_ANALYSIS/README.md

 ## INTRODUCTION

-Welcome to the Bank Loan Analysis Project.
-This project leverages the powerful capabilities of Excel, SQL, and Microsoft Power BI focuses on harnessing the capabilities of these tools to analyze, visualize, and interpret loan data.
-Aims to evaluate and predict the risk associated with loan applications.
-This analysis helps banks and financial institutions make informed decisions about approving or rejecting loan requests.
+Welcome to the Call Center Performance Analysis Dashboard repository.
+This project involves a detailed analysis of call center data using Power BI to provide insights into various aspects of call center operations, including call volumes, agent performance, and customer satisfaction.
+The goal is to leverage data to optimize operations, enhance agent productivity, and improve customer service quality.

 ## PROBLEM STATEMENT